GurpreetSingh31-Data/Layoff_Data/README.md

 **Companies with 100% Layoffs**:A specific query focuses on identifying companies where the layoff percentage was 100%, which are mostly startups that likely shut down during this period.
 Examples include companies that raised significant funds but still failed, such as BritishVolt and Quibi.

 **Largest Single-Day Layoffs**:The EDA script identifies the companies with the largest number of layoffs on a single day, which gives insight into the most severe layoffs.
-This can help identify critical incidents or economic events leading to mass layoffs.
+This can help identify critical incidents or economic events leading to mass layoff.

 **Companies with the Most Total Layoffs**:The analysis reveals the top companies with the highest total layoffs over time.
 This is useful to identify which companies were the most impacted or made the largest workforce reductions.